-Everyone has at least one recipe they are famous for if they are lucky.
+Everyone has at least one recipe they are famous for, if they are lucky.
 This is mine.
 I am famous for “crack.”
 I can make an addict out of anyone with this simple dessert.
-I say simple, because I have the method down to a science, but there are a lot of helpful hints that make this “drug” a success.
-I cannot even begin to tell you how many conversations I have had with people about “crack,” and what can go wrong while making it.
-The complaint I hear most often is that no ones “crack” is as yummy as mine.
-Well, I’m the “Queen of Crack,” so of course mine is going to taste better.
+I say simple because I have the method down to a science, but there are a lot of helpful hints that make this “drug” a success.
+I cannot even begin to tell you how many conversations I have had with people about “crack” and what can go wrong while making it.
+The complaint I hear most often is that no one’s “crack” is as yummy as mine.
+Well, I’m the “Queen of Crack,” so of course, mine is going to taste better.
 You’ll notice that there are more suggestions for this recipe than both ingredients and directions.
 Read them.
 Don’t even think about asking me about “crack” until you have.
 I took a lot of time to write down any helpful hints I could think of, and I’m hoping it will eliminate harried phone calls, inconvenient emails, and untimely texts.

 I’ve made this sugar rush causing dessert for over ten years, at least ten times a year; that’s a whole lot of “crack.”
 I change the sprinkles to match whatever season is near, and I always send a batch with B.O.B.
 Bob to his work.
 His co-workers fight over this, and they always let me know when it’s been too long since the last “crack” delivery.
 I neglected them this year at Christmas, so I made up for it recently by sending them a shipment of the good stuff.
 I’ll also be taking a batch to our nephew’s birthday party this weekend, which we will be celebrating at Chuck E. Cheese’s.
-I’m not sure whether I should be looking forward to this, or dreading this.
+I’m not sure whether I should be looking forward to this or dreading it.
 Children’s parties are not my thing, but I’ve been assured that Chuck E. Cheese’s sells beer; I may just survive the day.
-A little bit of “crack” might make the day go easier, but I’m not counting on it to help too much with masking the screaming voices of exhuberant/irritating children.
-Pray for me, and if you don’t hear from me next week, send someone to save me from the ball pit; chances are I stumbled in there after one too many drinks.
+A little bit of “crack” might make the day go easier, but I’m not counting on it to help too much with masking the screaming voices of exuberant/irritating children.
+Pray for me, and if you don’t hear from me next week, send someone to save me from the ball pit; chances are, I stumbled in there after one too many drinks.

 Ingredients:

-- 1 Sleeve Nabisco Original Premium Saltine Crackers
+- 1 Sleeve Saltine Crackers

 - 1 Cup Unsalted Butter